Recursive construction of biorthogonal polynomials for handling polynomial regression: Preliminary Considerations

 \subsubsection{Type A and B orthonormal polynomial sequences}

 We introduce two definitions for the construction of orthonormal polynomial sequences (OPS).
 These two types, type A and type B, are general forms based on formulas used to construct sequences of orthogonal polynomials.
-Before, we define the two types, we highlight a clarification of our notation to the reader.
+Before, we define the two types, let us highlight a clarification of our notation.
 Unless otherwise specified, throughout the paper, superscripts are used as labels.
 The only exception is for the variable $x$ where the superscript indicates the variable $x$ raised to a power $i\in \N \cup\{0\}$, i.e., $x^i$.